BDNYC/sedkit/source/spectrum.rst

     normed_spec = spec.norm_to_spec(spec2)  # spec normalized to spec2
     combined_spec = spec + spec2            # New combined spectrum

-Any ``Spectrum`` may also be fit by a ``sedkit.modelgrid.ModelGrid`` object to find the best fit model or spectrum.
+Any :ref:`Spectrum` may also be fit by a :ref:`ModelGrid` object to find the best fit model or spectrum.
 The ``best_fit_model`` method performs a simple goodness of fit test and returns the model with the best fit.
-The ``mcmc_fit` method performs a MCMC fit to the grid and returns the best fit parameters with unvertainties.
+The ``mcmc_fit` method performs a MCMC fit to the grid and returns the best fit parameters with uncertainties.
 The details of any fit are stored as a dictionary in the ``best_fit`` attribute.

 .. code:: python